 About Therapy

-We see therapy as an opportunity to understand your current difficulties, sometimes linking this to past experiences.
-You may find yourself being caught up in unhelpful patterns of relationships and behaviour or it may be that you are in a crisis or particular transition in your life which needs supporting.
+Therapy is an opportunity to understand your current difficulties, sometimes linking this to past experiences.
+You may find yourself caught up in unhelpful patterns of relationships and behaviour or it may be that you are in a crisis or particular transition in your life which needs supporting.

 Just as starting therapy can bring about hopes and expectations as well as anxieties so the ending may give rise to equally important feelings, which would need to be recognized and thought about.